AntoineMeheut/GoodDevPractices/source/usage.md

 How to use this program ?
 -------------------------

-Make a clone locally from this project, open it in Pycharm.
+Make a clone locally from this project.

 You can then look at how to structure a project and its various components.
 And inspire you to create a new project or improve the